Adeelasd/helpers/README.md

 ## Url
 ### getParams
- Get params from url provided and if left empty will get params from if in dom. used (qs under the hood)
+ Get params from url provided and if left empty will get params from if in dom. used (query-string under the hood)
  ``` getParams(String) ```
 ### e.g
 ``` let data='example.com?foo=bar' ```